Cost

 Resource allocation should be risk-based and proportional.

-Staffers say they need to find a new justification to get funding for 2.0 of their project.
+We need to find a new justification to get funding for our tech refresh.

 This suggests a lack of initial clear objectives or achieved outcomes.
-Projects should be driven by clear value propositions and ongoing needs, not by the need to constantly invent justifications for continued funding.
+Projects should be driven by clear value propositions, not by constantly inventing justifications.

 Business owners of systems are asked to give waivers for things they don't understand, but are told the waivers must be given (fait accompli).